UpCloudLtd/uks-instructions/terraform/README.md

 ## Provisoning a cluster with private node groups

-You can also create a new cluster with private node groups by doing the following:
+You can also create a cluster with private node groups by doing the following:

 - Modify `main.tf` and uncomment `module.cluster_private` and `module.deployment_private`
 - Modify `outputs.tf` and uncomment the relevant outputs